programmercave0/programmercave0.github.io/_posts/2018-03-05-C++: Depth First Search using Adjacency List.md

 ---
 layout: post
 title: "Depth First Search using Adjacency List | Graph traversal"
+subtitle: "Depth first search explores on a single path in a graph as long as it find undiscovered vertices.
+When an edge leads to the discovered vertices it backtrack to the previous vertex and explores along the edge where it find undiscovered vertices.
+Finally it backtracks to the source vertex from where it started. "
+author: "Programmercave"
+header-img: "assets/dfs.png"
 tags:  [C++, Algorithm, Graph Algorithms]
 date: 2018-03-05
 ---